SiegeEngine/siege-engine/FAQ.md

 ### Why does the first commit of many of these libraries contain so much code?

-The actual history of these libraries has been elided because it contained game-specific proprietary code.
-The first commit represents the state of the library after the game-specific proprietary code was removed.
+The actual history of some of these libraries has been elided because it contained game-specific proprietary code.
+The first commit (or series of commits) represents the state of the library after the game-specific proprietary code was removed.

-Several libraries retain their full history: `siege-math`, `siege-color`, and `ddsfile`, possibly more (this FAQ may not be up to date).
+Some of the libraries retain their full history.

 ## Renderer Related

 ### What style renderer is used

 `siege-render` uses a deferred shading style renderer.
-We started out doing forward rendering with an early depth pass, but found it too difficult to unify the shading across all of the different components.
+We started out doing forward rendering with an early depth pass, but found it too cumbersome to maintain separate shader code for each plugin.

 We provide a *transparent* pass, wherein the library consumer may shade in any which way they wish.

 ### Why is the depth buffer backwards?

+The depth buffer 'direction' is configurable, but defaults to 'reversed'.
 [This page](https://developer.nvidia.com/content/depth-precision-visualized)
-says it best.
+explains it best.

 ### What rendering phases can I plug into?